 I often urge my students to avoid defining their religious commitment solely around the decision to wear or not wear pants.
-We talk about the Jewish concept of tzniut or modesty which as a central value should inspire thoughtfulness in dress, language and comportment, equally affecting men and women.
+We talk about the Jewish concept of tzniut and modesty, which, as a central value, should inspire thoughtfulness in dress, language and comportment, equally affecting men and women.
 When the prophet Micah preached, “Walk modestly with God,” he was exhorting the people of Israel to strive for a quality that should infuse the very essence of our lives, bringing them (and us) closer to the Divine image within.

-If women choose to wear only skirts, then that choice should inspire greater attention paid to how the external can serve to fuel true religious growth rather than relying on a stock uniform to replace internal development.
+If women choose to wear only skirts, then that choice should inspire greater attention paid to how external deportment can serve to fuel true religious growth rather than relying on a stock uniform to replace internal development.

-In the same manner, if women choose to wear pants, then they should feel even more motivated to visibly increase their participation in Orthodox prayer quorums and Torah classes both to reinforce their own commitment to halakah and change social perceptions of what committed Orthodox women look like.
-Their clear adherence to halakha could challenge religious communities to rethink the paradigms around standards of dress.
-Instead of constantly fighting and/or resenting modesty norms imposed upon them, women should strive to make thoughtful decisions around dress choices and how it reflects their inner commitment to Torah and mitzvot.
+In the same manner, if women choose to wear pants, then they should feel even more motivated to visibly increase their participation in Orthodox prayer quorums and Torah classes, both to reinforce their own commitment to halakhah and change social perceptions of what committed Orthodox women look like.
+Their clear adherence to halakhah could challenge religious communities to rethink the paradigms around standards of dress.
+Instead of constantly fighting and/or resenting modesty norms imposed upon them, women should strive to make thoughtful decisions regarding their choices of dress and how it reflects their inner commitment to Torah and mitzvot.